vgiri2015/ai-spark-mcp-server/README.md

 ## Why Use spark-mcp-server Instead of Direct LLM Calls?

+While it's possible to directly call Claude or other LLMs for Spark code optimization, using the spark-mcp-server provides significant advantages.
+Think of it as a specialized middleware that not only makes the optimization process more robust but also adds several enterprise-grade features:

 1. **Standardized Interface**:
    - Provides a consistent API for code optimization
    - Handles request/response formatting